AqwozTheDeveloper/crabby/README.md

 #### 🚀 Standalone Runtime
 No Node.js installation required.
 Crabby auto-downloads a portable version (~50MB) on first run and caches it forever.

-#### ⚡ World's First: Native TypeScript
+#### ⚡ Blazingly Fast
-**THE ONLY package manager with built-in TypeScript runtime!** Run `.ts` files directly, 20x faster than ts-node, zero configuration needed.
+20x faster TypeScript execution using tsx.
+Install, run, and iterate at lightning speed.

 </td>
 <td width="50%">